 - Nasally voice

-What Happens at Speech Therapy for Cerebral Palsy?
+Goals of Speech Therapy for Cerebral Palsy

-Speech Therapy Exercises
+Speech Therapy Exercises for Individuals with Cerebral Palsy

 1. Bite Block Training